-The DMP will have a software system and design that is user friendly and that can be used seemingly easy with a good overall flow.
+The DMP will have a software system and design that is user-friendly and that can be used seemingly easily with a good overall flow.
 The software provides users with the ability to check events, jobs, news, planners, meetups, local politics news, local politics participation opportunity, life hack information, and interest groups by clicking on the section buttons from the home page.
-The planner will be the default display in the home page.
+The planner will be the default display on the home page.
 Users will be able to not only sign up for events or jobs but also communicate with the posters if the posters have allowed that functionality.
-Users will be sent the reason why they weren’t granted the request or application they submitted, by the administrator, who is obliged to respond to denied users the reasons why within the deadline.
-Users and administrators will have different display outlooks with administrators having a somewhat short sections because they don’t need to view posts.
+Users will be sent the reason why they weren’t granted the request by the administrator, who is obliged to respond to denied users the reasons why within the deadline.
+Users and administrators will have different display outlooks, with administrators having somewhat short sections because they don’t need to view posts.

-Account setup:
+4.2.1 Account setup:

-Users will create their account by entering all the required information such as account type, personal info, contact info, interests (chosen from range of interests, to help with matching user to the different posts and their requirements), and payment info
+Users will create their account by entering all the required information such as account type, personal info, contact info, and interests (chosen from a range of interests to help with matching users to the different posts and their requirements).

-User must enter interests when signing up to help match user to the different posts as well as their requirements
+Users must enter their interests when signing up to help match users to the different posts as well as their requirements

-The software will guide the user on how to use the application once the user has a valid account they can use
+The software will guide the user on how to use the application once the user has a valid account

-A message and a notification will also be sent to the user from the application administrators on how to use the app, and other welcome messages
+A message and a notification will also be sent to the user from the application administrators on how to use the app and other welcome messages

-The software will provide a choice between a written description tutorial, a step-by-step guide tutorial, or cancel tutorial button for user to use to learn about how to use the application or use it by prior knowledge and common skills
+The software will provide a choice between a written description tutorial or a step-by-step guide tutorial for a user to use to learn about how to use the application

 Once an account is up and running, users can configure their settings, edit their profiles, edit their preferences, display settings, etc.